 - Buses within the town are frequent and cheap but can get crowded.
 The central bus station, Place El Mouarabitene is just outside Bab Doukkala on the northwestern edge of the old city.
 You can pay the bus driver directly.
 The no 8 will take you to the train station; the no 10 to the central bus station and the no 1 travels between the Medina and Gueliz (new town).
 Most buses will stop at the Djemaa-el-Fna

 - Moped or Bicycle is also a popular way to get around Marrakech and you can cycle within the medina which is handy.
 Check out Maroc deux Roues to get an idea about rates.

 Where to Stay in Marrakech

-One of the most sought after accommodations in Marrakech is a Riad, a traditional Moroccan house situated in the Medina (old town).
+One of the most sought-after accommodations in Marrakech is a Riad, a traditional Moroccan house situated in the Medina (old town).
 All riads have a central courtyard that will often have a fountain, restaurant or a pool.
 Some riads also have rooftop terraces where you can eat breakfast and look out over the city.
 A comprehensive list of riads in Marrakech including photos and prices can be found on the Riad Marrakech website.
-Riads are not all expensive, check out the Maison Mnabha, Dar Mouassine and the Hotel Sherazade where you can stay in style but pay less than $100 for a double.
+Riads are not all expensive, check out the Maison Mnabha, Dar Mouassine and the Hotel Sherazade where you can stay in style but pay less.

 There are two Riads in Marrakech of note: